tczagany/wiim-display/README.md

 # Static 'now playing' display for WiiM streamers

-This is for you if you would reuse your old android tablet or phone as a display of your WiiM streamer and you are not an experienced html, css, and nodejs developer.
+This is a hobby project and this is for you if you would like to reuse your old android tablet or phone as a display of your WiiM streamer and you are not an experienced html, css, and nodejs developer like me.
-The display based on the great https://github.com/cvdlinden/wiim-now-playing repository by cvdlind.
-This solution is much more simpler, there is no uPnP and SSDP support so the device ip address must be selected manually.
+The solution based on the https://github.com/cvdlinden/wiim-now-playing repository by cvdlind.
+This display is much more simpler, there is no uPnP and SSDP support so the device ip address must be setup manually.
 The layout is not responsive and also much more simpler.
 My solution uses the official WiiM API to gather the necessary playing info. (https://www.wiimhome.com/pdf/HTTP%20API%20for%20WiiM%20Products.pdf)

 Typical WiiM content:
 ![](assets/wiimd.png)